AFE123x/Intro-To-AI---Projects/README.md

-# Intro-To-AI---Projects
+# Intro to Artificial Intelligence

-Github Repository for Intro to Artificial Intelligence, under the wonderful Xintong Wang!!
+This is our repository for Intro to AI.
+We'll make the greatest projects to ever exist in the world of projects, yipee!!!